 Strong VPN encryption and security explained

-VPN encryption is hard, and it generally relies on well-tested implementation of advanced mathematics.
-Read on to learn a little bit about how ExpressVPN uses strong encryption to protect your data and communications.
+VPN encryption is complex, relying on well-tested implementation of advanced mathematics.
+Read on to learn how ExpressVPN uses strong encryption to keep your data and communications safe.

 Video: How VPNs use tunneling and encryption